The observation point on top of Sharp Top Mountain overlooks Peaks of Otter Lodge on the Blue Ridge Parkway. (GEORGE OXFORD MILLER)

 The Blue Ridge Parkway winds 755 kilometres through the most beautiful, and the most rural and isolated, parts of the Appalachian Mountains in Virginia and North Carolina.

 It preserves the history, and we discover, the tastes, of a centuries-old cultural mix of English, Scots, and African-Americans.
-Fuse modern favourites with traditional dishes and you get surprises like shrimp and grits.
+Fuse modern favorites with traditional dishes and you get surprises like shrimp and grits.

 Gateway to the past and present